Carl Goro Matsuda

-Carl Goro Matsuda was born on March 11, 1924, in Honaunau, South Kona District, Hawaii Island, Territory of Hawaii.
+Carl Goro Matsuda was born on March 11, 1924, in Honaunau, South Kona District, Hawaii island, Territory of Hawaii.
 He was one of six sons and two daughters of Dennojo and Haru (Matsumoto) Matsuda.
+His siblings were: brothers Tadashi, Shigeto, Saburo, Shiro, and Yasushi; sisters Matsue and Chizue.
 Dennojo emigrated from Japan on the S.S.
 Korea and arrived on May 21, 1906.
 He was a coffee farmer.
 Haru was from Hiroshima Prefecture and arrived on September 23, 1911.

 Carl Goro Matsuda enlisted in the U.S. Army at Hilo on March 27, 1943.
-The group of 146 Big Island volunteers answered roll call at the Hilo Armory; then marched to Kalakaua Park where Colonel Foster G. Hetzel, Commanding Officer of the Hawaii Service Command, administered the oath of enlistment.
-Carl was sent to the “tent city” at Schofield Barracks on Oahu with the other recruits.
+The group of 146 Big Island volunteers answered roll call at the Hilo Armory; then marched to Kalakaua Park where Colonel Foster G. Hetzel, Commanding Officer of the Hawaii Service Command, administered the oath.
+This was the second enlistment of Big Island men to be accepted.
+Carl was sent to Boom Town, the “tent city” at Schofield Barracks on Oahu, with the other recruits.

 On April 4, the new soldiers left on the S.S.
 Lurline for San Francisco enroute to Camp Shelby, Mississippi.
 Following basic training, he was assigned to 3rd Battalion, I Company.
-After months of additional training, on April 22, 1944, the 442nd left Camp Shelby for Camp Patrick Henry, Virginia.
-They shipped out to the Mediterranean Theater of Operations in a large convoy of troop ships on May 2 and arrived in Italy at the end of the month.
+After months of additional training, the 442nd left Camp Shelby for Camp Patrick Henry, Virginia, on April 22, 1944.
+They shipped out to the Mediterranean Theater of Operations in a large convoy of troop ships on May 2 and arrived in Naples, Italy, on May 28.
 Carl participated in the Rome-Arno Campaign, entering combat on June 26 near Suvereto, north of Rome.

 Pfc.
-Matsuda was buried in the US Military Cemetery at Follonica, Section K, Row 108, No. 1292.
+Matsuda was buried in the U.S. Military Cemetery at Follonica, Italy, Section K, Row 108, No. 1292.
 His family held a memorial service for him on August 18, a month after his death, in their home in Honaunau.

 For his military service, Private First Class Carl Goro Matsuda was awarded the Bronze Star Medal, Purple Heart Medal, Good Conduct Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with one bronze star, World War II Victory Medal, and Combat Infantryman Badge.
 He was awarded the Congressional Gold Medal on October 5, 2010, along with the other veterans of the 100th/44nd Regimental Combat Team.
 This is the highest Congressional Civilian Medal.

-He and four other Hawaii Island soldiers arrived in Hilo on March 3, 1949, on the steamer Humuula.
+Matsuda and four other Hawaii island soldiers arrived in Hilo on March 3, 1949, on the steamer Humuula.
 The urn containing Pfc.
 Matsuda’s ashes was taken to his home in Honaunau.
-Afterwards, the family returned it to Honolulu for burial at the National Memorial Cemetery of the Pacific (Punchbowl), in Honolulu.
+Afterwards, the family returned it to Honolulu for burial at the National Memorial Cemetery of the Pacific.
 He was interred there on September 7, 1949, in Section D, Site 208.